Should You Buy Glasses Online?

-As a society, we are increasingly buying products online rather than going to a brick and mortar store.
+As a society, we are increasingly buying products online rather than going to a brick-and-mortar store.
 The number of people who prefer online shopping and the number of people who prefer in-store shopping are very similar.
 With demand for online retailers growing, it is no wonder that more and more industries are taking the plunge, including prescription glasses.
 While it may seem like a great idea to buy your glasses online – you have more selection, prices are better, and there are tons of deals – you can end up getting burned.
 So why should you be wary about buying prescription glasses online?

 You Can’t Try Them On

-There are a select few online glasses retailers that will send you samples to try on at home and then send back to them.
+There are a select few online glasses retailers that will send you samples to try on at home and then send them back to them.
 This is not the norm though, and it does extend the length of time it takes to make your final purchase.
 Generally, though, you will have to take a risk that the glasses you fit will be a good fit for your face.
 Sometimes we fall in love with a pair of eyeglasses only to put it on our face and immediately put them back, due to them being the wrong tone or shape for us.
 Trying on in person is the best way to ensure proper fit.

 Measuring Your Pupil Distance